Do You Know How to Choose Your Realtor When Divorcing?

 Get a Realtor That Understands Divorce

 Not every real estate agent is well-equipped to handle your divorce-related home sale.
 Some are just not that good at selling houses, while others don’t quite grasp the severity of your situation.
-Considering the stress you are already under, the last thing you need is an agent that fails to meet your criteria.
-When selling a home in divorce you need someone that can work with you now.
+Considering the stress, you are already under, the last thing you need is a Realtor that fails to meet your criteria.
+When selling a home in a divorce, you need someone that can work with you now.
 A Realtors that knows how to move a house no matter how difficult the situation.
 The last thing you want is a “drama queen”.
 You want someone who is calm, cool and collected.
-A Real Estate agent is who fair, level headed and frankly not afraid to be involved in a tough situation.
+A Real Estate agent is who fair; level headed and frankly not afraid to be involved in a difficult situation.

 Consider the following criteria while picking the real estate agent that sells your home during the divorce:

 - How do his or her listing prices compare to sale prices?
-This is a major factor that should go into your decision making.
+This is a major factor that should go into your decision-making.
 You want someone who understands the market well enough to price a home accurately the first time.
 No, it is not possible to get it just right every time.
 However, some Realtors are way better at this than others.
-When you want to sell your home fast it is vitally important that your listing price be appealing to buyers without being too low – something a good agent will know how to help you with.
+When you want to sell your home fast it is of vital importance that your listing price is appealing to buyers without being too low – something a good agent will know how to help you with.
 Look for an agent that has an excellent track record of getting a price close to what their clients are asking.
-In real estate we call this the “list price to sale price ratio”.
-Finding out the list price to sale price ration is actually one of the interview questions for a real estate agent I would highly recommend.
+In real estate we call this the “list price to sale price ratio.”
+Finding out the list price to sale price ration is one of the interview questions for a real estate agent I would highly recommend.
 You will also find many other great questions that will help you pick the best candidate to work with you.

 - Does the real estate agent know how to deal with two conflicting people?
 One of the big problems you may be running into is that you and your spouse own the house.
-This means that you both need to be involved in the selling process – yet you have no desire to speak to the other person.
+When there is joint ownership both need to be involved in the selling process – yet you have no desire to speak to the other person.
 A good divorce Realtor will know how to communicate with both of you without creating waves.
 He or she will have the courage to pursue what is best in the face of emotional challenges, but will also know how to avoid rocking the boat and creating more headaches.
-It is important to have both owners on the same page in order to maximize the largest return from selling the marital property.
+It is important to have both owners on the same page to maximize the largest return from selling the marital property.
 Recently, while selling a home in Framingham MA, the parties were in complete conflict with one another.
 One of the owners was initially making my job a lot harder.
-It became apparent that this was being done in order to hurt the spouse.
-What needed to be pointed out was in the long run preventing me to do my job was also going to put a dent in the overall return that would be realized from the sale.
-Of course this was not smart but common when emotions get in the way of sound business decisions.
+It became apparent that this was being done to hurt the spouse.
+What needed to be pointed out was, in the long run, preventing me from doing my job was also going to put a dent in the overall return that would be realized from the sale.
+Of course, this was not smart but common when emotions get in the way of sound business decisions.

-Your agent needs to know so many things to make a fast, productive sale.
+Your real estate agent needs to know so many things to make a fast, productive sale.
 The neighborhoods, the state statistics, the average home prices in your area, similar home sales in your neighborhood and more.
-He or she also needs to have an established network to get your house out there to potential buyers, something that requires more than just an online listing to accomplish effectively.
+He or she also needs to have an established network to get your house out there to potential buyers, something that requires more than just an online listing to accomplish efficiently.

 - Does the Realtor have good negotiation skills?
-The real estate agent you choose should not only be able to handle the complexity of two people that are more than likely at odds with one another but also be able to deal with contract negotiations with home buyers.
+The real estate agent you choose should be not only able to handle the complexity of two people that are more than likely at odds with one another but also be able to deal with contract negotiations with home buyers.
 Keep in mind the Realtor you choose should be looking out for your best interests by keeping your situation confidential.
-The last thing you want during contract negotiations is for the buyers agent know you are getting divorced.
+The last thing you want during contract negotiations is for the buyer’s agent know you are getting divorced.
 This puts you in a position of weakness when it comes to negotiating the offer on your home.
 The other big hurdle that needs to be cleared in a home sale is the buyers home inspection.
-Besides the contract to purchase this is where most of the negotiating is done in a real estate transaction.
+Besides the contract to purchase, this is where most of the negotiating are done in a real estate transaction.
 You will want someone in your corner who is good at negotiating home inspection repairs.
-There are plenty of difficult buyers out there who will be very unreasonable when it comes to the home inspection.
-There are many who lose site of the fact that the purpose of a home inspection is to see if the home is structurally sound not to make the place perfect.
-When the buyer starts asking for ticky tack repairs it will be important to have a Realtor in your corner who can negotiate on your behalf.
+There are plenty of demanding buyers out there who will be very unreasonable when it comes to the home inspection.
+Many lose site of the fact that the purpose of a home inspection is to see if the house is structurally sound not to make the place perfect.
+When the buyer starts asking for ticky tack repairs, it will be important to have a Realtor in your corner who can negotiate on your behalf.

 Other Helpful Divorce Resources